DISCLAIMER: Harry Potter and its respective characters belong to J.K. Rowling. This plot line, however, belongs to me.

 This needed to be fixed.

 "Herbione, where are you going?"
-Neville shouted, trailing fast behind her.
+Neville said in alarm as she bolted off, trailing hot on her heels.
 She paused and pointed her wand to Neville's nose, and his eyes went wide.
-Muttering a spell, she watched as his face cleared back to normal.
+Muttering a spell, she watched face clear back to normal.

-"Thanks," he whispered again, gingerly touching his nose.
+"Thanks," he said in surprise, gingerly touching his nose.

 "You need to stay here," Hermione commanded.
 "Look after Ron and the others, keep the Death Eaters off from my trail if you can."

-Neville nodded unsurely.
+"Your trail?
+What's your trail?"
+Neville said unsurely.
 "Where are you going?"
-But Hermione did not hear as she whirled around and went up the staircase, but where Harry had followed after Bellatrix, Hermione darted somewhere else.
+But Hermione did not hear as she whirled around and went up the staircase—but where Harry had followed after Bellatrix, Hermione darted somewhere else.

-She barely flinched when a Death Eater appeared before her, and she hurled a curse his way, watching in satisfaction as he sank to the floor.
+She barely flinched when a Death Eater appeared before her, and expertly hurled a curse his way, watching in satisfaction as he sank to the floor.

 Just a bit further.